California Wildfires: Thousands Evacuated as Strong Winds Fuel at Least 3 Blazes in L.A. Area

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the Hoopa Valley Tribe to supplement tribal recovery efforts in areas affected by a severe winter storm from January 30-31, 2024.
-The following counties have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the Native Village of Kipnuk in Alaska to supplement tribal and local recovery efforts in areas affected by a severe storm and flooding from August 16-18, 2024.
+The following areas have been approved for assistance:

 Public Assistance: